The Witch's Diner

-The Witch's Diner (Korean: 마녀식당으로 오세요) is a South Korean web series starring Song Ji-hyo, Nam Ji-hyun, and Chae Jong-hyeop.
-It aired on streaming platform TVING from July 16 to August 13, 2021, on every Friday at 16:00 (KST) for 8 episodes.
+The Witch's Diner (Korean: 마녀식당으로 오세요) is a South Korean streaming television series starring Song Ji-hyo, Nam Ji-hyun, and Chae Jong-hyeop.
+It aired on TVING from July 16 to August 13, 2021, every Friday at 16:00 (KST) for 8 episodes.

-The series aired on television network tvN from January 5–19, 2022, on every Wednesday and Thursday at 22:30 (KST) for 5 episodes.
+The series aired on television network tvN from January 5–19, 2022, every Wednesday and Thursday at 22:30 (KST) for 5 episodes.

 Synopsis

-The Witch's Diner tells the story of desperate people who come to dine at the restaurant operated by witch Jo Hee-ra (Song Ji-hyo), hoping to get their wishes fulfilled through special meal.
+The Witch's Diner tells the story of desperate people who come to dine at the restaurant operated by the witch Jo Hee-ra (Song Ji-hyo), hoping to get their wishes fulfilled through a special meal.
 In exchange, they have to sacrifice the most precious thing in their life.